To Our Chamberlain Community:

 MSN FNP Intensive Review Session/ Immersion Assignment FAQs

 The in-person intensive review that was scheduled to take place in St. Charles, Illinois, April 19-21 was canceled.
 The intensive review will still be required as an assignment and offered virtually.
-Additional information regarding this assignment will be shared in the coming weeks.
+Information regarding the live streaming of the intensive review has been shared with your faculty.
+Please reach out to your course faculty with any additional questions.

-The MSN FNP specialty track will no longer require mandatory attendance at the Physical Health Assessment immersion assignment that was scheduled in St. Charles, Illinois, April 17-19, 2020.
+The MSN FNP specialty track will no longer require mandatory attendance at the Physical Health Assessment immersion assignment that was scheduled in St. Charles, Illinois, April 17-19, 2020 since the in-person event has been canceled due to COVID-19.
 The immersion physical assessment test-off will still be required as an assignment and offered virtually.
-Additional information regarding this assignment will be posted for students in the coming weeks.
-Please continue to check email and your course frequently for other immersion experience options and further communication given the fluidity of current events.
+Please reach out to your faculty with any additional questions.

 MSN/DNP Evaluations FAQs